YooSiddhartha41210/YooSiddhartha41210/README.md

 ## About Me
 - 🔭 I’m currently working on **Koru, A Discord Bot**
 - 🌱 I’m currently learning **Nothing**
-- 🤟 I’m looking to collaborate for this with [@himangshu147-git](https://github.com/himangshu147-git)
+- 🤟 I’m looking to collaborate for this with [No body](https://github.com/YooSiddhartha41210)
 - 🤝 I’m looking for help with **Discord Bot Creator**
 - 💬 Ask me about **Python, HTML, CSS**
 - 📫 How to reach me: **siddharthab41210@gmail.com**